 How To Tackle A Frozen AC

-Air conditioners are a necessary part of our lives during the summer season.
-They work almost the whole day to keep our homes cool and comfortable while the sun sizzles outside.
+Air conditioners are a necessary part of our lives during the winter season.
+They work almost the whole day to keep our homes warm and comfortable.
 However, sometimes your system may betray you and freeze suddenly.

 Many homeowners do not know when or how their air conditioners freeze.
-To ensure that you do not face the wrath of heat during the summer season, read this guide till the end to understand everything about why an air conditioner freezes and how to tackle it.
-If you still have confusion, you can contact an HVAC company for AC repair in Altamonte Springs.
+To ensure that you do not face the wrath of winter during the winter season, read this guide till the end to understand everything about why an air conditioner freezes and how to tackle it.
+If you still have confusion, you can contact an HVAC company for AC service.

 A sure and definite way to check your frozen system is to check the supply registers.
 If it is warm, it means that the evaporator coils are frozen.
 Open the panel to evaporator coils and look for ice to confirm this for sure.
 Even if you do not see any ice, it does not mean that the system may not be frozen.